-The visit start off with a simple registration and a quick purchase of a T-shirt.
+The visit started off with a simple registration and a quick purchase of a T-shirt.

-For those who study abroad they may feel this building is nothing big but for me it was an impressive building.
-Every classroom with a overhead projector, neat benches, labs with 50 new computers – we had none of these.
+For those who study abroad they may feel this building is nothing big but for me, it was an impressive building.
+Every classroom with an overhead projector, neat benches, labs with 50 new computers – we had none of these.
 But we did have India’s first 24 x 7 x 365 computer lab which has helped us come a long way.

 Brainstorming Session With Alumni